 That's funding that can't be spent on critically needed transportation projects in the Charlotte region or elsewhere.
 North Carolina has billions of dollars of transportation needs and a severe shortfall in funding.
 Spending our scarce transportation resources on an expensive, unnecessary project makes no sense when better, more affordable solutions exist.

 NCDOT botched environmental study for bypass

 SELC has opposed this project for years due to the unacceptable impact on water quality and wildlife habitat in the Yadkin River watershed and little or no benefit to local communities.
-Further, the Monroe Bypass would lure sprawl development of subdivisions and strip malls, which would increase traffic in the corridor, and add to tailpipe pollution in greater Charlotte, which already fails to meet federal air quality standards for protecting public health.
+Further, the Monroe Bypass would lure sprawl development of subdivisions and strip malls, which would increase traffic in the corridor, and add to tailpipe pollution in greater Charlotte, which already fails to meet federal air quality standards for protecting family health.

 SELC has identified numerous flaws in the state's newest assessment of environmental impacts from the bypass:

 - The study ignores the dramatic results of recent small scale improvements to US 74 and the potential for future similar low-cost solutions to improve traffic flow.

 - The study vastly overstates the traffic levels that would result along US 74 if the toll road were not built and, thus, manufactures a need for the road.

 - The study use pre-recession data to forecast growth in Union County and vastly overstates levels of development that are likely to occur.